trufflehq/truffle-packages/examples/create-events-cf-worker/backend/README.md

 # Truffle Webhook Cloudflare Worker Example

-`backend/supabase/functions/viewer-polls-example-handler` is an example of a Supabase Edge Function written in Deno that will:
+`backend/create-events-cf-worker` is an example of a Cloudflare Worker that will:
 * Receive webhooks when the Viewer Poll collectible is redeemed
 * Lookup the user who redeemed the collectible
 * Create a poll in Truffle

 ### Getting Started
-To get setup on the Supabase side of things you can follow the guide from the Cloudflare Worker official [docs](https://developers.cloudflare.com/workers/get-started/guide/).
+To get setup on the CF side of things you can follow the guide from the Cloudflare Worker official [docs](https://developers.cloudflare.com/workers/get-started/guide/).

 * Install the `wrangler` CLI.
 [Docs](https://developers.cloudflare.com/workers/get-started/guide/#1-install-wrangler-workers-cli)
 * Login to the CLI `wrangler login`.
 [Docs](https://developers.cloudflare.com/workers/get-started/guide/#2-authenticate-wrangler)